By Arthur Teboul//Updated /12 min read/Tutorial

 3. The file opens as plain text showing raw Markdown syntax.

 Notepad works for quick edits but cannot render Markdown.
 For files with tables, code blocks, or diagrams, the raw view is difficult to follow.
+Windows 11 preview builds are adding basic Markdown syntax rendering to Notepad, including tables (Medium, 2026) — a meaningful shift, but not yet a full viewer.

 Method 2: VS Code (free, rendered preview)